up42/up42-py/docs/reference/job-reference.md

 ## Job tasks

 Job tasks are unique configurations of workflow tasks in a job.
+You can access a specific job task's results with the [JobTask](../../reference/jobtask-reference) class.

 ### get_jobtasks()